 You have a similar choice with brokerages, deciding between the full-service broker and the increasingly popular discount broker.

 Advocates of full-price (er, full-service) brokers assert that you get what you pay for.
 Full-service brokerages such as Merrill Lynch

 It's hard to determine commissions charged by full-service brokerages, as they don't like to publish rate schedules.
-It's safe to say, though, that for many of their customers, commissions run up to 5% or more of the value of a trade.
-For example, it might cost about $280 to buy or sell $8,000 of stock.
-(To be fair, though, many of them have introduced lower rates in recent years.)
+For some customers, commissions may run up to 5% or more of the value of a trade, costing them about $280 to buy or sell $8,000 of stock.
+(To be fair, though, many full-service brokerages have introduced lower rates in recent years.)

 Full-service brokerages traditionally offer everything from stocks and bonds to annuities and insurance.
 As their brokers profit largely from commissions, they're sometimes motivated to encourage a lot of buying and selling that may not be in your best interest.
 Other times, they might just toss your money into a mutual fund and forget about it.
 There are many good brokers at full-service brokerages, though, who keep your best interests in mind and do a bang-up job for their clients.
 If you're taking the full-service route, you simply need to determine just how good a job your broker is doing for you, and if the cost is worth it.
 If you have a broker you like who's doing well for you, sticking with her might be a good idea.